stepheng123/Final_Project_2020/README.md

 The team initially explored the use of Naive-Bayes model to ascertain the type of feedback collected from airbnb.com.
 The team postulated that the quality and quantity of feedback will have a correlation with an area being favoured positively or negatively for tourism.
 The initial use of this was unsuccessful.
 The team learnt that it required to train the model based on a highly varied and unreliable dataset.
 There is also the issue of some reviews may not be written in grammatically correct English.

 Based on this, the team decided to pivot to using the economics data.
 Using linear regression, the team was able to predict to a degree the economic growth of Australia.
 However, this dataset was homogenous to pre-pandemic era.
 The team believed it is very challenging to arrive at the same conclusion post-pandemic and without a reasonable correction factor.
+The team also experimented with the use of Excel for forecasting.
+With the same dataset, Excel predicted the same export for Australia in 2030.
+However, there was a sizeable disparity for import between both the tools.

 The team also experimented with the idea of comparing airbnb location versus it's price.
 The team was curious to find out if more northern or southern a location had an impact on its price.